Thermalization in Kitaev's quantum double models via Tensor Network techniques

 both having the same (unique) ground state $\ket*{\rho_\beta^{1/2}}$.
+Recall that $\chi = \chi_{n,N} = \mathcal{F}_{n,N}^{rect}$ where $n=n(\beta)$ is chosen as in Lemma \ref{rema:n-beta}.
 Since we have computed the gap of the parent Hamiltonian in Section~\ref{sec:parent-hamiltonian}, we now want to show that we can use that estimate to bound the gap of the Davies generator. \begin{Prop} If the Davies generator for the Quantum Double Model with group $G$ satisfies Assumptions~\ref{assumption-ti}-\ref{assumption-primitivity}, then its spectral gap $\mathcal L$ is bounded by

 where $H_\EE$ is the parent Hamiltonian of the thermofield double state $\ket*{\rho_\beta^{1/2}}$ with parameter $n(\beta)$, $c$ and $C$ are positive constants independent of $\beta$, $G$ and the system size, and $\widehat{g}_{\min} = \min_{\alpha, \omega} \widehat{g}_{\alpha}(\omega)$. \end{Prop}